- Sharp pain and aching on the outside of the wrist, feels like a sprain.

 - Charcot's Joint

-Other muscles that should be considered and examined in conjunction with the extensor carpi ulnaris muscle:
+Other muscles that should be considered and examined in conjunction with the extensor digitorum muscle:

-Help with Extensor Carpi Ulnaris Muscle Injury Pain
+Help with Extensor Digitorum Muscle Injury and Pain

 Elbow / Wrist Ice Wrap For Cold Treatment and Compression